Dr. Elizabeth E Hoy

 Graduate Research Assistant

-Department of Geographical Sciences, University of Maryland Utilized remotely sensed data, including Landsat and MODIS data, to analyze and quantify disturbance events within North America.
+Utilized remotely sensed data, including Landsat and MODIS data, to analyze and quantify disturbance events within North America.
 Performed analyses using a suite of geospatial software tools.
 Assisted in the collection of field-based data for use in comparative studies with remotely sensed data of Alaska’s boreal forests, as well as supervised multiple undergraduate interns in conducting geospatial analyses of North American disturbance events.

 EPA Policy Intern

-US Environmental Protection Agency, Environmental Protection Agency 1200 Pennsylvania Ave, N.W.
+US Environmental Protection Agency - Environmental Protection Agency 1200 Pennsylvania Ave, N.W.
 Washington, DC 20460

 Intern for the EPA Office of Homeland Security (2003-2005) and the Office of Radiation and Indoor Air (2002).
 Assisted in the development of homeland security policy and presentations for high level managers in federal agencies focused on homeland security including the Administrator and Assistant Administrator of the EPA as well as members of Congress.
 Created, developed, and edited Foresight, an inter-office monthly bulletin on current and future environmental issues.